Bernard Pares: Russia

-First World War
+World War I

-With the outbreak of the First World War, Pares was appointed official observer to the Russian army and later seconded to the staff of the British Embassy in Petrograd.
+With the outbreak of World War I, Pares was appointed official observer to the Russian army and later seconded to the staff of the British Embassy in Petrograd.
 Pares set his hopes for Russia with the Provisional Government and, after the Bolshevik revolution, moved to Siberia to support Alexander Kolchak's army where he gave frequent lectures to the White troops.
 He was awarded a KBE for his services to British relations with Russia in 1919, but until 1935 he was banned by the new communist government from re-entering Russia.

-Later life
+Later life and death

 Pares was not so much a scholar, but proved an organizer and public speaker — skills he put to use after 1919 when he moved to the recently founded School of Slavonic and East European Studies, then a part of King's College London, University of London.

 He became Professor of Russian Language, Literature and History, editor of the Slavonic Review (later Slavonic and East European Review) and Director of the School.
 As Director, Pares successfully negotiated the School's re-establishment as an independent institute of the University and its move to the North Wing of the University's new Senate House in Bloomsbury.
 Pares continued to write on Russian history and literature, publishing most notably his History of Russia (1926 and subsequent editions).

-In 1939, Pares retired as Director, subsequently acting as an adviser to the wartime government on Russian affairs, Taking a favourable attitude toward Stalin, while deploring some of his excesses.
+In 1939, Pares retired as Director, subsequently acting as an adviser to the wartime government on Russian affairs, taking a favourable attitude toward Stalin, while deploring some of his excesses.
 He was very active in public speeches across Britain on behalf of the Soviet alliance with Britain in opposition to Nazi Germany.

 He moved to New York in 1942 where, shortly after completing his autobiography, he died.